-mid-infrared instrument (MIRI) instrument scientist for the webb telescope
+mid-infrared instrument (MIRI) instrument scientist

 Alistair Glasse is the Mid-Infrared Instrument (MIRI) instrument scientist.
 He loves working on a great team of people from across Europe and the U.S. in order to build something that can truly expand human knowledge.
 He has been building infrared instrumentation for astronomy for the past 30 years.

 He has worked as a project scientist for the Michelle Instrument at United Kingdom Infrared Telescope on Mauna Kea, Hawaii, and as a research assistant in the Infrared Space Observatory team at European Space Agency (ESA)/ European Space Research and Technology Centre (ESTEC) in Noordwijk, the Netherlands.